dandfmd/ProductionCloud_LocalFilesClient/README.md

 Right click any Cloud product and select 'send to local folder' in order to sync it locally with the client.

 **Note:** Google users will need to create a server password.
-To create one, instead of login in using the Google button type your email in the site login form and click on forgot password.
+To create one, instead of login in using the Google button, type your email in the site login form and click on forgot password.
 A mail will be send to you asking for a new password.